 Before we explore your options, how do reflective privacy films work and why don’t they work at night?
 To start, even untreated glass reflects some light, but none can achieve higher levels of privacy without some sort of window film.
 Reflective window film works by reflecting sunlight and other outdoor light like a mirror, so your neighbors see their own reflection instead of what’s in your home.
-Since reflective film is still translucent, the outdoors must be brighter than the inside of the room that the film is protecting.
+Since reflective window film is still translucent, the outdoors must be brighter than the inside of the room that the film is protecting.
 While daylight is brighter than your interior lights, keeping those lights on at night negates the reflective effect and people can see inside.

 All that said, if you need privacy for your home during the day and don’t need it at night, reflective window film is the best option for great protection.
 We offer a variety of tints, including one way window film!
-Even mirrored film needs the room darker than the outside, though!
+Even mirrored film needs the room darker than the outside, though.

-However, for many homeowners, this becomes a problem, as our windows are a huge part of our homes’ look and feel.
+However, for many homeowners this becomes a problem, as our windows are a huge part of our homes’ look and feel.
 Not everyone wants to draw the shades when you have a great night view!

 Situation: you want reflective window film that prevents people from seeing in both day and night.

-Alternatives to reflective privacy film range from simple window film work-arounds to specialty glass that changes tint according to the lighting, like tinted reading glasses.
+Alternatives to reflective window film range from simple window film work-arounds to specialty glass that changes tint according to the lighting, like tinted reading glasses.
 While futuristic windows sound awesome, that’s not a practical solution for most homeowners.
 Fortunately, Solar Art offers other styles of window film that come close to standard privacy film, even if none of them are exactly what you’re looking for.
 Let’s explore the options.
-Keep in mind that reflective window film, decorative window film, and opaque window films are also heat blocking window films, while blocking UVA and UVB rays during the day.
+Keep in mind that reflective window film, decorative window film, and opaque window films are also heat blocking window films, that block UVA and UVB rays during the day.
 Beyond privacy, heat reduction is an added benefit that the other options don’t have.